 Best Thermal Pads

-Here are the best thermals pads for CPU, GPU, Memory (RAM / VRAM), M.2 SSD, Gaming Consoles (PS2, PS3, PS4, XBox etc.), GPU Waterblock, Motherboard chipset, 3D printers, PCBs, Raspberry Pi 3 and for Heatsinks.
+Here are the best thermals pads for CPU, GPU, Memory (RAM / VRAM), M.2 SSD, Gaming Consoles (PS2, PS3, PS4, Xbox, etc.), GPU Waterblock, Motherboard chipset, 3D printers, PCBs, Raspberry Pi 3 and for Heatsinks.

-[Best Thermal Pad for CPU & GPU]
+[One of the Best Thermal Pads for CPU & GPU]

 |IC Graphite Thermal Pad Specifications|